 Pace lawyers Alex Voudouris, Albert Conforzi, and Michelle Arzaga were invited to present a mock trial to the Ontario Brain Injury Association, in order to teach people about the consequences of texting while driving.

 The mock trial involves the case of a teenage driver who was driving home with four friends after a party.
 Texting at the wheel, she lost control of the car and plowed into a light pole.
-One passenger was seriously injured, while another was killed.
+One passenger was seriously injured in the car accident, while another was killed.

 This mock trial demonstrates the role of the judge, jury, Crown and defence in a courtroom.
 The charge is Criminal Negligence Causing Bodily Harm and Criminal Negligence Causing Death.

-Pace’s personal injury lawyers have been helping accident victims since 1980.
+Pace’s personal injury lawyers have been helping car accident victims since 1980.